Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 ## Address Resolution

-At its heart, a switch is actually a conceptually simple piece of equipment who’s role is to read and forward incoming Ethernet frames to the correct ports.
+At its heart, a switch is actually, conceptually, a simple piece of equipment who’s role is to read and forward incoming Ethernet frames to the correct ports.
 Matching incoming packet’s destination MAC addresses to the correct port is accomplished by an internal structure called an address table.

-Like a software dictionary construct it maps a destination MAC address to a switch port index.
+Like a software `dictionary` construct it maps a destination MAC address to a switch port index.

 In order to build this correspondence, the switch analyzes incoming traffic's source MACs, keeping track of which port each source MAC was seen on, in order to forward future traffic to the correct port.